Juul: Marketing

 Juul Labs argues that its marketing is targeted at adult cigarette smokers who are looking to quit.
 The rectangular design of the Juul e-cigarette, for example, was chosen to avoid reminding smokers of a cigarette, according to a Juul executive.
-However, in February 2020, the Massachusetts Attorney General's office revealed that evidence it obtained during its investigation documented that the company bought ad space on Seventeen magazine, Nickolodeon and Nick Jr, and on 15 homework and game sites for middle school and highschool students, including CoolMathGames.com In September 2018, Juul implemented a new marketing code to avoid the appearance of targeting youth.
+However, in February 2020, the Massachusetts Attorney General's office revealed that evidence it obtained during its investigation documented that the company bought ad space on Seventeen magazine, Nickelodeon and the Nick Jr. Channel, and on 15 homework and game sites for middle school and high school students, including CoolMathGames.com.

+In September 2018, Juul implemented a new marketing code to avoid the appearance of targeting youth.
 Changes brought about by the new code include only showcasing former smokers age 35 or older in ads, no longer featuring models on social media, removing social media accounts that marketed online, and adding the label "the alternative for adult smokers" to its packaging and many of its ads.
 Juul took down all of its social media accounts that November.
-Fans accounts including @Doit4Juul, which had more followers than the main Juul's Instagram account, have not closed down.
+A study by PLOS One and funded by Truth Initiative found that Juul's actions against youth-targeted social media posts were followed by a decrease in new Juul-related posts on Instagram for two months, beyond which the rate of posts increased on net.

-In January 2019, Juul announced a $10 million advertising campaign for cable television and radio, which targets current adult smokers and attempts to rebrand Juul as a switching product.
+In January 2019, Juul announced a $10 million advertising campaign for cable television and radio, targeting current adult smokers in an attempt to rebrand Juul as a switching product.

 In March 2019, it was reported that Juul was pitching itself to employers and insurers to help their employees stop smoking cigarettes.
 As part of its "enterprise marketing", Juul is reportedly looking at identifying participants and offer them discounted products as well as "coaching" and other support including educational articles and instructional videos.

 On September 9, 2019, the US FDA warned Juul to stop its deceptive marketing practices.
 On September 25, 2019, Juul announced that they would stop all marketing in the United States.
-Juul's marketing approaches to youth in the UK has been restricted in October 2019 after a settlement was reached with the Center for Environmental Health.
+Juul's marketing approaches to youth in the UK were restricted in October 2019 after a settlement was reached with the Center for Environmental Health.